alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 # TL;DR

-Using data from FIDE and using the approach defined in this paper I:
+Using data from FIDE and using the methods defined in this [paper](https://cognition.aau.at/download/Publikationen/Bilalic/Bilalic_etal_2009.pdf) I:

+- extend the analysis of the paper to all the available countries.
 - show that gender gap in chess can be explained almost always as a statistical artifact.
 In more than $90\%$ of the countries, the difference between the top male and the top female players can be explained by chance.
 - show that in the paper there are some math approximations that can be improved.
 I suggest using another approach that gives more accurate results.
 - show that making normal approximations when you want to compare extreme events is not a good idea.
 A lot of things are normal around the middle, but not in the tails.